 Avoid industrial seed oils that contribute to inflammation and insulin resistance

-Such as canola oil, vegetable oil, safflower oil, soybean oil.
-These oils are heavily processed and are unstable - meaning they oxidize easily in the presence of heat and light.
+These oils include canola oil, vegetable oil, safflower oil, soybean oil.
+They are heavily processed and are unstable - meaning they oxidize easily in the presence of heat and light.
 We instead want to get most of our fat intake from options such as grass-fed butter, coconut oil, avocado oil, and tallow.
 These are minimally processed, heat stable fats and will not contribute to overall inflammation.

 Eat regular meals every 3-4 hours and don’t be afraid of snacks!